Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Bilzingsleben is a site of early Paleolithic human remains discovered in Thuringia, Germany.
 The area was also the site of discovery of many stone and bone tools such as hoes, scrapers, points, and gougers.
 One bone fragment, an elephant tibia, has two groups of incised parallel lines which some have interpreted as an early example of art making.
 The regular spacing of the incisions, their subequal lengths, and V-like cross-sections suggest that they were created at the same time, with a single stone, however no conclusive agreement has been made.

 Discoveries of engraved stones in the Blombos Caves of South Africa has led some archaeologists to believe that early Homo Sapiens were capable of abstraction and the production of symbolic art .
 Made from ochre, the stones are engraved with abstract patterns, and while they are simpler than prehistoric cave paintings found in Europe, some scholars believe these engraved stones represent the earliest known artworks, dating from c.
 75,000 years ago.
 Although, much like the other pieces, this belief remains contested.

-They show clear characteristics of the human figure, They contain simple words, They demonstrate an advanced symbolic representation of the spirit world, and They have an inherent symmetry and show evidence of attention to detail
+They show clear characteristics of the human figure, They have an inherent symmetry and show evidence of attention to detail, They contain simple words, or They demonstrate an advanced symbolic representation of the spirit world

 Source: Boundless.
 “Paleolithic Artifacts.”
 Boundless Art History.
 Boundless, 21 Jul.
 2015.
 Retrieved 31 Aug.
 2015 from https://www.boundless.com/art-history/textbooks/boundless-art-history-textbook/prehistoric-art-2/the-paleolithic-period-45/paleolithic-artifacts-272-10983/